Darkelf2024/Darkelf-Browser/README.md

 # Darkelf Browser

 Darkelf, as a custom PyQt5-based browser, incorporates several security features designed to enhance user privacy and protect against various online threats.
-Here are some of its notable security features:
+Here are some of its notable security features and Highlights.

 # Encryption Support